 On the 14th of September all Transition Year students were given their Junior Cert results.
 Everyone was called up to the assembly hall and given their results one by one.
 Each student was brought outside once they collected their results.
 A crowd of students were outside the school opening up their results and showing off how well they did to their friends and to their teachers.

 Some people left once they opened their results but some stayed and got their pictures taken for the school website.
 Transition Year students didn’t have to come in for the second half of the day as they were allowed off so they could celebrate how well they did.

 The trip was full of little and big stalls selling their products.
-After speaking to a few of the Transition Year students, the majority of them enjoyed the walking around looking at all the stalls the most.
-Also by the look on Ms. Kinsella’s face you could tell she had a great day.
-She also added ‘It was so brilliant, I am going to bring my husband and son next year’.
+After speaking to a few Transition Year students, the majority of them enjoyed walking around looking at all the stalls the most.
+Also, by the look on Ms Kinsella’s face you could tell she had a great day.
+She also added: “It was so brilliant, I am going to bring my husband and son next year.”

 The day was full of excitement with people from all over Ireland coming to take part in the competition.
-There was easily over 100,000 people at the event.
+There were easily over 100,000 people at the event.